Frazz by Jef Mallett for August 10, 2019

 9. Missing large

-mkw Premium Member about 5 years ago
+mkw Premium Member over 5 years ago

 We can actually help with this in the short term (what we’re doing on a macro scale aside for a moment) – one of the quickest killers of the reefs is our sunscreen.
 It’s not enough to say “reef-safe” – those only remove the worst offender – it also has to say "no micronized titanium or zinc.